ipfabric/docs/docs/System_Administration/Command_Line_Interface/How_to/backup_restore_CLI.md

 description: This page explains how to manually back up or restore your IP Fabric data via CLI.
 ---

-# How to Backup and Restore IP Fabric via CLI
+# How To Backup and Restore IP Fabric via CLI

 !!! warning